bostondiditeam/MV3D/utils/ROSviz/README.md

 Bag plays at a default rate of 0.1, you can set it to a different value using `roslaunch launch/tracklet.launch bag:=1/6_f rate:=0.5`

+It is also possible to specify frame offset.
+In particular, the test set has an offset of 16 frames.
+So, additionally specify `offset:=16` in the `roslaunch` command.
 Please see `launch/tracklet.launch` for more details.

 Here is a screenshot using round 1 test bag :